Smuggs Ice Bash

 Schedule of Events

-Get ready for an action-packed Friday night at the drytooling competition!
-It's going to be an unforgettable event—thrilling, intense, and hands-down one of the best ways to spend your evening.
-Watch as some of the East Coast's strongest climbers put their skills to the test on challenging obstacles including hanging features, stalactites, stein pulls, and more, using nothing but their axes and determination.
-Don't miss out on the excitement!
+The 15th annual Drytool Comp is brought to you in partnership with Forecast Equipment!
+Kick off the Ice Bash weekend with us at our legendary action-packed Friday night drytooling competition!
+Watch as some of the East Coast's strongest climbers put their skills to the test on challenging obstacles including hanging features, stalactites, and more, using nothing but their tools and determination.

 • Starting at 6pm @ Petra Cliffs Climbing Center